 The core prostitution offense, Wyo.
 Stat.
-Ann. § 6-4-101 (Prostitution), is age neutral, applying equally to minors and adults, stating that, "a person who knowingly or intentionally performs or permits, or offers or agrees to perform or permit an act of sexual intrusion . . . for money or other property commits prostitution which is a misdemeanor" However, Wyo.
+Ann. § 6-4-101 (Prostitution), is age neutral, applying equally to minors and adults, stating that, "a person who knowingly or intentionally performs or permits, or offers or agrees to perform or permit an act of sexual intrusion . . . for money or other property commits prostitution which is a misdemeanor " However, under Wyo.
 Stat.
-Ann. § 6-2-708 (Victim defenses; vacating convictions) outlines protections against prosecution for child human trafficking victims, providing,
+Ann. § 6-2-708 (Victim defenses; vacating convictions),

-- (a) A victim of human trafficking is not criminally liable for any commercial sex act or other criminal acts committed as a direct result of, or incidental to, being a victim of a human trafficking - (b) A victim of human trafficking who is a minor shall be deemed a child in need of supervision [CHINS] in accordance with the Children in need of Supervision Act or a neglected child in accordance with the Child Protection Act.
+(a) A victim of human trafficking is not criminally liable for any commercial sex act or other criminal acts committed as a direct result of, or incidental to, being a victim of a human trafficking(b) A victim of human trafficking who is a minor shall be deemed a child in need of supervision [CHINS] in accordance with the Children in need of Supervision Act or a neglected child in accordance with the Child Protection Act.

-Accordingly, while some commercially sexually exploited minors may be identified as "neglected children" and afforded protective responses, a minor may also be identified as a CHINS and directed to the juvenile justice system.
-If a child is adjudicated as a CHINS pursuant to Wyo.
+If a child is adjudicated as a CHINS, Wyo.
 Stat.
-Ann. § 14-6-429(d) (Decree where child adjudged in need of supervision; dispositions; terms and conditions; legal custody), the court may order a number of protective and punitive dispositions, including,
+Ann. § 14-6-429(d) (Decree where child adjudged in need of supervision; dispositions; terms and conditions; legal custody) allows the court to order a number of protective and punitive dispositions, including,